ArisZajti/flashcards-boilerplate/README.md

 We use this Sveltekit and tailwind boilerplate throughout the whole course.

+# test bro
+hello this is a test
 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: